EesaK15/filemover/README.md

 # Automated File Mover
-This program automates file management by effortlessly moving files from one directory to another.
+This program automates file management by effortlessly moving files from one directory to another, as well as searching through a directory locating specific extensions

 ### Here is a breakdown of the code:
 ```